Korean Air Lines Flight 007: Passengers and crew

 The Boeing 747 flying as Korean Air Lines Flight 007 departed from Gate 15 of John F. Kennedy International Airport, New York City, on August 31, 1983, at 00:25 EDT (04:25 UTC), bound for Kimpo International Airport in Gangseo District, Seoul, 35 minutes behind its scheduled departure time of 23:50 EDT, August 30 (03:50 UTC, August 31).
 The flight was carrying 246 passengers and 23 crew members.
-After refuelling at Anchorage International Airport in Anchorage, Alaska, the aircraft departed for Seoul at 04:00 AHDT (13:00 UTC) on August 31, 1983.
+After refuelling at Anchorage International Airport in Anchorage, the aircraft departed for Seoul at 04:00 AHDT (13:00 UTC) on August 31, 1983.
 This leg of the journey was piloted by Captain Chun Byung-in (45), First Officer Son Dong-hui (47), and Flight Engineer Kim Eui-dong (31).
 Captain Chun had a total of 10,627 flight hours, including 6,618 hours in the 747.
 First Officer Son had a total of 8,917 flight hours, including 3,411 hours in the 747.
 Flight Engineer Kim had a total of 4,012 flight hours, including 2,614 hours on the 747.

 Korean Air Lines Flight 007 had an unusually high ratio of crew to passengers, as six deadheading crew were on board.
 Twelve passengers occupied the upper deck, first class, while in business class almost all of the 24 seats were taken; in economy class, approximately 80 seats were empty.
 There were 22 children under the age of 12 years aboard.
 One hundred thirty passengers planned to connect to other destinations such as Tokyo, Hong Kong, and Taipei.

 United States Congressman Larry McDonald from Georgia, who at the time was also the second president of the conservative John Birch Society, was on the flight.
 The Soviets contended former U.S. president Richard Nixon was to have been seated next to Larry McDonald on KAL 007 but that the CIA warned him not to go, according to the New York Post and Telegraph Agency of the Soviet Union (TASS); according to former Nixon aide Franklin R. Gannon, Nixon had received the offer but decided against it himself.